noviccio/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock, paper, scissors game for the Odin Project
+Rock, paper, scissors game for the Odin Project.